sarahelizgray/get_down_with_git/README.md

 * What is source control and why is it important.
 * Touch on other source control options and hosts.
 * Source control is one aspect of professional deploy cycle -- works hand in hand with continuous integration and the code review process.
 * It's more than just checking in code, it's leaving a breadcrumb trail for ourselves and our partners to understand how and why we constructed things the way we did.
-Great for your upcoming team project!

 ***